Mariners vs. Athletics Player Props Betting Odds

 MLB Props Today: Seattle Mariners

-- The Mariners will send Luis Castillo (2-2) to the mound for his 10th start this season.
+- The Mariners will hand the ball to Marco Gonzales (3-1) for his ninth start of the season.

-- In nine starts this season, he's earned a quality start in three of them.
+- He has started eight games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Castillo has nine starts in a row of five innings or more.
+- In eight starts this season, Gonzales has lasted five or more innings six times, with an average of 4.8 innings per appearance.

 |Opponent